ngenne/comp2csv/README.md

 # Usage
 You need to compare differences between two CSV files about their content.
-So use this script to make
+So use this script to make it.
 ## Python script
 Open a Terminal or a CMD prompt and write this command :